jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ## Dedication

-_This book is especially dedicated to the middle class.
-You've been squeezed by an economy still clinging to Industrial Age structures while the Internet Age offers new possibilities.
-The open-source community has already built many of the tools we need—now it's time to embrace them and build the future together._
+_This book is dedicated to the middle class.
+Clinging to Industrial Age tools, habits, and ways of life has squeezed us for decades.
+The open-source community has already built the tools of the Internet Age that will return us to prosperity—if we just reach out and grab them._

 ## Book Series